ianastafeva/Epigene_labs/Epigene_labs/README_1.md

 So users can choolse the slice of data which they want to use.

-Theoretical general suggestions to improve the spped:
+Theoretical general suggestions for improving speed:

 1. Run Python scripts on SQL Server.